- The general rule is that works created by federal government employees are in the public domain.

 - Federal statutes

-What you must always keep in mind, however, is that this is a general rule pertaining to U.S. government works and it doesn’t permit you to use all U.S. government works.
+Always keep in mind, however, that this general rule pertaining to U.S. government works doesn’t permit you to use all such works.

-To be in the public domain — or not protected by the U.S. Copyright Act — U.S government works must be created by a federal government employee as part of that employee’s official duties.
-This excludes works created by contractors, freelancers and certain people who work with the U.S. government but who aren’t considered government employees for copyright purposes.
+To be in the public domain, U.S. government works must be created by a federal government employee as part of their official duties.
+This excludes works created by contractors, freelancers and certain people who work with the U.S. government but aren’t considered government employees for copyright purposes.

 For example, photos taken by a freelance photographer for a government publication are protected by copyright.
-The U.S. government may be the owner of the copyright in those photos if the photographer has assigned the copyright to the government.
+The U.S. government may own the copyright in those photos if the photographer has assigned the copyright to it.
 Read below for further information on when the U.S. government owns copyrights.